Should I Get A Tattoo? Top Factors To Consider

 Know How Well You Tolerate Pain

-Yes, a tattoo is going to be a bit painful, and that may be something you want to consider before deciding to get one.
+Yes, a tattoo is going to be painful, and that may be something you need to consider before deciding to get one.

 Are You Healthy Right Now?

-After all, your skin is being exposed to a bit of trauma when you get a tattoo.
-It’s nothing that your body can’t handle, and it will usually be able to heal nicely on its own, but a tattoo will heal much faster if you’re healthy and well to begin with.
+After all, your skin is being exposed to trauma when you get a tattoo.
+It’s nothing your body can’t handle, and it will usually be able to heal nicely on its own, but a tattoo will heal much faster if you’re healthy and well to begin with.

 Do Your Research

 Especially before getting your first tattoo.
 You should read everything you can that will help you make the right decision.
 You need to know if getting inked is definitely right for you.

 You need to make sure you understand the process and how it works, and you need to ensure you select both a tattoo and a location that you will be happy with in the long run.

 Here are a few other things to research beforehand: